 We can provide special menus and private rooms on request.
 Our food is freshly prepared in our kitchens and we are happy to cater for a range of tastes and budget.

-With 55 guest rooms, each one en-suite, 24 hour room service and a fully experienced management team you are sure to relax and enjoy your stay.
+With 55 guest rooms, each one en-suite and a fully experienced management team you are sure to relax and enjoy your stay.
 The hotel has its own restaurant with a beautiful minstrels` gallery and large floor to ceiling stained glass windows.
-There is a bar where you can relax with a glass of your favorite wine and watch the world below go by.
+There is a bar where you can relax with a glass of your favourite wine and watch the world below go by.
 The Royal Kings Arms Hotel is Lancaster city centre’s only hotel boasting its own car park.
 In keeping with the historic city in which it is set, the Grade II Listed building is currently being refurbished with the intention of adding more facilities for guests and combining its history with modern and comfortable surroundings.

 The larger rooms of those days were known as “The Lonsdale and Brougham rooms” and “Lord Derby room”.
 Then there were the “Crowned Heads of Europe room”, wherein the finest specimens of Gobelin art were to be seen.
 The heir apparent to the English throne, Charles (II) Prince of Wales secured the Gobelin art for his Sandringham home.